ryshu/enib-internships/docs/tuto-mentors.md

 * Change Sequelize query to get only part of entries
 * Change handler response to let our user know the pagination status

-First, get the pagination parameters and apply them to the ORM queries
+First, get the pagination parameters and apply them to the ORM queries.
+We will use a wrapper to do this to factorize this treatment.

+This wrapper is a function available under `services/src/api/helpers/pagination.helper.ts` Don't forget to import him to be able to use it.

 ``` typescript
 /**